ItsDrike/itsdrike.com/content/posts/software-licenses.md

 the exception).
 It is therefore very important to know your dependencies and the licenses of the code you're using in your codebase directly.

-You as the author of that project still need to follow the licenses of the other projects you're using in your project.
+You as the author of that project do need to follow the licenses of the other projects you're using in your project.
 Even with permissive licenses, there may be certain terms you need to follow in order to meet the conditions of that license and be allowed to use the code from that project.
 Most commonly this will be the requirement to mention the usage of said code/mention it's copyright holder/mention the original source repository/...

 In vast majority of cases, if you're using a packaging system (such as pip for python, npm for node, cargo for rust, ...) these will create dependency listings, which will often fulfill the requirement and it's possible to get it's source url because of that package manager.
 Luckily, most libraries are generously licensed under weak copy-left or permissive licenses, and they don't really have any other terms that would make things more complicated apart from just a simple mention, even if that's just done by the package manager in the project's dependencies.
 However it may not always be the case, and for those cases, you may need to do something special apart from/other than just a mention like this to fulfill that license, and if you aren't willing to do that, you simply can't use that project.

-Even if you're licensed under a copy-left license and you're using some copy-left repositories code licensed under the exact same license, just sharing the license may not be enough to fulfill it's terms, in fact in most of the cases it won't be.
+Even if you're licensed under a copy-left license and you're using some copy-left repositories code licensed under the exact same license, just having that license may not be enough to fulfill it's terms, in fact in most of the cases it won't be.
 You will often need to mention the original source (again, if it's a dependency, a simple listing may be enough for this), not make any software patents with that license, not use the project's trademark, state the changes from the original project, etc. So no matter if your licenses are permissive or copy-left, there may be other terms and you need to make sure they're followed, otherwise you may be violating that license.

-If you wanted to, or if the license of a project you're using requires it, you may want to make a file that explicitly mentions which parts of your codebase aren't actually licensed under the main license but instead belong to someone else and are licensed differently.
-You'll often want to include full text of that other license and then below (or above) the copyright holders/links to original sources/other stuff which said license requires.
+To avoid things from getting too messy, you may want to make a file that will explicitly mention which parts of your codebase aren't actually licensed under the main license, but instead belong to someone else and are licensed differently.
+In fact some licenses even require your project to have such a file.
+In there, you'll often want to include full text of that other license and then below (or above) the copyright holders/links to original sources/other stuff which said license requires.
 This can make it a lot easier to keep track of which parts of your code-base aren't actually covered by your main license, but are instead using some other license.
 It can also keep you from making mistakes if you wanted to change a license as you'll immediately see if you have some code that isn't compatible with some new license you'd like to relicense to (more in the changing license category).

 ## Changing the license